Practical Few-Atom Quantum Reservoir Computing: Discussion

 The quantum optical reservoir we present offers enhanced scalability when compared to reservoirs based on quantum networks, such as the Ising \cite{Fujii2017} and Fermi-Hubbard \cite{Ghosh2019} models.
 This advantage stems from the unique coupling mechanism between the atoms and the cavity field.
 Specifically, the addition of a new atom requires only coupling it to the cavity field, which consequently induces its interaction with the remaining atoms in the reservoir.
 Moreover, the number of quantum basis states in our reservoir scales proportionally to $2^{N_{atom}}$, enabling faster growth compared to the reservoirs not based on quantum networks, such as a single Kerr nonlinear oscillator \cite{Govia2021} and two coupled linear oscillators \cite{Dudas2023}.
 The increase in basis states, by itself, is able to improve the performance of QRC, as demonstrated by Fig.~\ref{Mackey_Glass_Change_AtomNum}(b).
 This exponential scaling is also a crucial factor in the advantage demonstrated by the comparison between QRC and CRC, as shown in Figs.~\ref{Mackey_Glass_Change_AtomNum}(a) and \ref{Sine_Square_Change_AtomNum}(a).

-Additionally, previous studies have indicated that appending nonlinear post-processing to the readouts can enhance the performance of both QRC \cite{Govia2021} and CRC \cite{Paquot2012,Appeltant2011,Brunner2013}.
-In our work, this idea is implemented through polynomial regression, which additionally appends quadratic combinations of observable expectations to the readout matrix.
+Additionally, previous studies have indicated that appending nonlinear post-processing to the features can enhance the performance of both QRC \cite{Govia2021} and CRC \cite{Paquot2012,Appeltant2011,Brunner2013}.
+In our work, this idea is implemented through polynomial regression, which additionally appends quadratic combinations of observable expectations to the feature matrix.
 The results demonstrate a significant improvement in performance.

-We also mention a subsequent contribution \cite{ZENS24} in which the scheme presented in this paper is augmented with the addition of a linear feedback of the readouts into the input to enhance the expressivity of the system, adopting a proposal in \cite{ENS25} for classical echo state networks.
+We also mention a subsequent contribution \cite{ZENS24} in which the scheme presented in this paper is augmented with the addition of a linear feedback of the features into the input to enhance the expressivity of the system, adopting a proposal in \cite{ENS25} for classical echo state networks.
 It is shown that the addition of such feedback can indeed offer an enhancement of the capability of the model herein but at the price of increased complexity of the setup, increased computation for optimizing the feedback weights, and an increased number of measurements runs to estimate the expectation values of observable at each time step.
 The results presented in this article demonstrate surprisingly excellent performance on the tested tasks, even without employing the the more complex feedback scheme described in \cite{ZENS24}.
 This finding underscores the inherent merit of this minimalistic hardware.